-Following a brief question/answer and discussion period, Ms. Batleman made the motion to approve the resolution supporting the allocation of Direct Attributable funds to the Town of Carolina Beach and the City of Wilmington.
-Mr. Anderson seconded the motion and it carried unanimously.
+Following a brief question/answer and discussion period follow, Ms. Motsinger made the motion to approve the resolution supporting the allocation of Direct Attributable funds to the Town of Carolina Beach and City of Wilmington and forward to the Board for consideration.
+Ms. Matheny seconded the motion and it carried unanimously.

-9. Discussion
+5. Discussion